Dec 03, 2024

 Did you know that in Quebec, a certificate of location older than 10 years could stop your home sale in its tracks?
 Let’s break down exactly when and why you might need to update this crucial document.

-So basically, a certificate of location is your property’s official ID card.
-It’s a detailed document prepared by a land surveyor that captures everything about your property’s physical and legal characteristics.
+A certificate of location is like your property’s official ID card.
+It’s a detailed document prepared by a land surveyor that outlines both the physical and legal characteristics of your property.
 Think of it as a comprehensive snapshot of your property at a specific moment in time.

 • Property structures and their locations